nhsd-exeter/dos-integration/README.md

 To find your public IP you can visit https://www.google.com/search?q=whats+my+ip

-An IP Allowlist is kept in secrets manager for each enviornment (task, dev, live etc) Where the task env will be used for every task env created.
+An IP Allowlist is kept in secrets manager for each enviornment (task, dev, live etc).
+The task enviornment list is used for each task enviornment deployed.
 The Secret Name for each is of the format

     uec-dos-int-XXXX-ip-addresses-allowlist